 Get is normal English, and there’s no need to substitute another word for it.
 However, if you’re writing a very formal paper, you can use more formal words such as receive, purchase, and obtain.
-It’s up to you to decide when to be formal.

 Have got and have mean the same.
 Have got is more informal.
 We use have (got) here to refer to both verbs: